dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 ## Experience and journey mapping
 Experience and journey maps provide a visual representation of what users do, think and feel over time.

 There is no precise distinction between the two kinds of maps.
-But experience maps most often cover a person’s entire experience of an activity or event, and may include their interactions with a number of services.
+But experience maps most often cover a person’s entire experience of a whole event, and may include their interactions with a number of services.
 While journey maps tend to cover their path through a particular service.

 Choose experience mapping when you want to:
 - create a visual representation of all the things people go through and their experience of those activities